But the natural gas story is not just an American one.

 For example, it is thought that once their assets are merged together, Anadarko and Eni will attempt to sell some of the project to major oil companies like Exxon or Shell or BP.
 It should be an easy sale considering that the world's largest buyer of LNG - Korea Gas - is involved in Eni's project.

-Of course, it's not all smooth sailing for natural gas development in East Africa.
+A Few Obstacles Of course, it's not all smooth sailing for natural gas development in East Africa.

 The countries there have poor infrastructure.
 Four-fifths of Mozambique's 23 million people, for example, still have no access to power.
 The region has no skilled workforce to speak of - a concern when 7,000 workers are needed to construct an LNG plant.
 The countries will also have to build deepwater ports capable of handling large tankers.